What Does a Divot Tool Do? A Golfer’s Essential Explained

 It’s important to learn how to use a divot tool to properly fix your divots without damaging the green.
 Here’s a quick walkthrough:

-1. Release the prongs from your divot tool, usually by pressing a small button towards the bottom of the tool.2.
-Insert the prongs into the edge of your divot at a 45-degree angle.
+2. Insert the prongs into the edge of your divot at a 45-degree angle.
 Make sure not to insert them at too shallow of an angle, as this will damage the first layer of turf.

 3. Slowly push the prongs upwards towards the center of the divot, filling it in with the surrounding turf.
 Don’t push too hard–this will tear the turf.